MEEHubs2026

 Registration

-Thanks to support from U.S. National Science Foundation, the cost for MEEHubs2026 will be minimal and virtual-only attendance will be free of charge.
+Thanks to support from U.S. National Science Foundation, NCCR Microbiomes and local sponsors, the cost for MEEHubs2026 will be minimal and virtual-only attendance will be free of charge.
 We hope that this way everyone that wants to participate can find a way to join us!

 CALIFORNIA HUB